 4. Give Green Gifts

 Exchanging presents is one of the best parts of celebrating Hanukkah.
-This year start a new tradition by encouraging everybody to give gifts that are thoughtful and eco-friendly.
+This year ,start a new tradition by encouraging everybody to give gifts that are thoughtful and eco-friendly.
 One of the best ways for us to heal the earth is by planting a tree.
 This is a great gift any time of year, but you can make it special for Hanukkah by planting a tree in Isreal.
 There are several organizations that make this much easier then it sounds.
-For eighteen dollars The Jewish National Fund will plant a tree in the location of your choice and send a special certificate to the recipient with your own personal message.
+For example, for $18 The Jewish National Fund will plant a tree in the location of your choice and send a special certificate to the recipient with your own personal message.
 For other great green gift ideas check out our extensive Green Holiday Gift Guide.

 The Hanukkah miracle (in which one day’s oil lasted for eight days) is also an excellent opportunity for us to reflect on on our own energy use.
 Join Rabbis Arthur Waskow and Jeff Sultar from the Shalom Center in Philidalphia in their the Green Menorah campaign.
 “We invite people to light their menorah each evening and dedicate yourself to making the changes in your life that will allow our limited sources of energy to last for as long as they’re needed, and with minimal impact on our climate,” said Rabbi Wasko.